 During the year, the Group incurred legal fees, payable to Steinepreis Paganin (a company of which Peter Wall is a Partner).
-The Group also incurred consulting fees, payable to Mirador Corporate Pty Ltd ("Mirador") and Grange Consulting Pty Ltd ("Grange").
-Mirador is a company of which Jeremy King is a Director and Grange is a company of which Jeremy King was previously a Director.
+The Group also incurred consulting fees, payable to Mirador Corporate Pty Ltd ("Mirador").
+Mirador is a company of which Jeremy King is a Director.
+The Group also incurred corporate advisory fees, payable to Xcel Capital Pty Ltd ("Xcel").
+Xcel is a company of which Edwin Bulseco is a Director.

-Steinepreis Paganin 99,617 91,310
+Steinepreis Paganin 7,338 99,617

-Mirador Corporate Pty Ltd 91,560 -
+Mirador Corporate Pty Ltd 102,000 91,560

-Grange Consulting Pty Ltd 24,698 -
+Grange Consulting Pty Ltd - 24,698

+Xcel Capital Pty Ltd 72,000 -